ucsb-cs56/w20/_labWIP/lab03.md

    * `src/main/java/edu/ucsb/cs56/pconrad/menuitems` contains regular Java classes.
    * `src/test/java/edu/ucsb/cs56/pconrad/menuitems` contains the test classes.

-Don't change the package from `pconrad` to your name; the autograder is looking for the code under the `edu.ucsb.cs56.pconrad.menuitems` package.
+Don't change the package from `pconrad` to your name; the Gradescope autograder is looking for the code under the `edu.ucsb.cs56.pconrad.menuitems` package.
 So each source file:

 * must be under that directory path when it is compiled, and